binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

 ```

 `--prefix` and `--with-sysroot` have the same meanings and implications
 as for binutils, so we won't repeat them here.
-It's important we use the
+It's important to use the
-same values we used for binutils, otherwise the two sets of tools will
+same values used for binutils, otherwise the two sets of tools will have
-have different ideas about were to install things when we do `make
+different ideas about were to install things when `make install` is
-install` and will look for includes and libraries in different places.
+called and will look for libraries in different places.  `--target` and
-`--target` and `--enable-initfini-array` also work the same as before.
+`--enable-initfini-array` also work the same as before.

 `--enable-languages` is new and tells GCC which languages should be
 supported.
 Remember that GCC means "GNU Compiler Collection", because it
 supports more than just C and C++.
-However, our bootstrap compiler will
+However, the bootstrap compiler will
 only ever be used to build glibc, which is written in C, so there's no
 reason to enable more languages for now.